Topics Map > Research > Graduate Students

 Supplementation Policy (concurrent appointments and awards)

 You may hold an assistantship appointment (teaching, project or research assistantship) up to 33.33% concurrently with your fellowship.
 Second year AOF Fellows may hold a higher percentage assistantship.
 Check with the payroll department for more information.

 Value of Fellowships

 The University Fellowship and the AOF Fellowship includes your stipend, full tuition (including segregated fees) and eligibility for health insurance.
-Incoming University and AOF Fellows also receive a $600 Vilas Welcome Week award.
+Incoming University and AOF Fellows also receive a $600 welcome payment.

-If you are an incoming student and you also receive an offer of a national award (NSF, Mellon), you may defer the University Fellowship for later use.
-Only one year of the fellowship years of a Prize Fellowship may be deferred.
+If you are an incoming student and you also receive an offer of a national award (NSF, Mellon) or a UW-Madison graduate assistantship, you may defer the University Fellowship for later use.

 Brian Bubenzer, Assistant Dean for Graduate Student Administration

 1055 Bascom Mall